The Sugar Shack Art Salon, Confederation Park

 The History of Sugar

 The Sugar suite of galleries began in at the turn of the century as a union between the Sugar Gallery, run by Lisa Brawn from her silver bullet trailer and The Estate, run by Angela Inglis and Miloslav Dlouhy from their home.
-Lisa and Milo had previously connection with their mutual involvement with the United Congress, a subversive art group in Calgary in the early 1990s.
+Lisa and Milo were previously connected with their mutual involvement with the United Congress, a subversive art group in Calgary in the early 1990s.
 Both galleries were unorthodox type exhibition spaces with quirky shows, lots of booze and good times.
 The union of the two became the “Sugar Estate Art Salon”, which was an odd little lofty space in the back alley between 10th and 11th Avenue and 1st street downtown Calgary.
 The Sugar Estate had weekly shows/events/movie nights/chess tournaments/live music for about a year and gained popularity amongst local artists.
 All shows were group shows and were theme related.
 Exhibiting artist included the like of Chris Cran and John Will along with many other local artists in varying career stages, students from ACAD included.
 Show titles include Bic Inc., FIASCO, The Old Man Show and also hosted an Art City Event from the city of Calgary’s art collection featuring the work of Carroll Taylor-Lindoe.
 The Sugar Estate was later invited to show at the University of Lethbridge where works produced by the Patented Rotary Duplicator were displayed.
 The PRD was a machine that duplicated artwork, but at reduced size, destroying the original in the process.

 Then in 2005/06, Lisa, Angela and Milo opened the “Portrait Estate” (also known as the National Portrait Gallery) which was formerly an ATM space in Art Central right off Centre Street train station.
 The space was very small, about 6 by 6 feet but monthly shows were exhibited for about a year including such notables as the Maximum Capacity, GOD Show, Portrait Estate Exhibition & Stampede, The Nude Show.
 As rents in Calgary soared, the Portrait Estate, closed.
 All were group, themed shows, featuring local artists as well as a work of Montreal 1960s artist, Gilmore Hanko, also known as the blind painter.